dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 A method in a refining module must be able to be used in the same way as the abstract method in the base module.
-If there are additional preconditions, then the uses of the refined module may be more restricted.
+If there are additional preconditions, then the calling contexts permitted for the refined method may be more restricted than those for the abstract base method.
 Thus no new preconditions may be added.
 This is a syntactic check, so no preconditions can be added even if they
 are implied by the existing preconditions.